-Attend National Youth Leadership Training at Camp Michaels in 2021!
+Attend National Youth Leadership Training at Camp Michaels!

-National Youth Leadership Training (NYLT) is an exciting and powerful program designed to provide members of the Boy Scouts of America (ages 13 and over) with leadership skills and experience they can use to lead themselves and others.
-This week-long outdoor experience represents a month in the model life of a typical Scout unit.
-This course is designed to compliment leadership training at the unit level and is a follow on to Introduction to Leadership Skills for Troops.
+National Youth Leadership Training (NYLT) is an exciting and powerful program designed to provide scouts 13-20 years of age with enhanced leadership skills training and experience they can use to lead themselves and others throughout the rest of their lives.
+This week-long outdoor experience for Scouts who are at least First Class, or a member of a Crew, Ship or Post, represents a month in the life of a typical Scout unit.

 The health and safety of everyone in our camps is our highest priority.
 We are actively planning for the best ways to administer camp to allow everyone a safe and fun experience.
 Some examples of additional measures include:

 - Addition of hand sanitizer dispensers throughout camp

 The purpose of NYLT is to support the Unit Adult’s training of the youth leaders.
 The objectives of the course are to:

 - Provide a toolbox of leadership skills

 - Relate these skills to leading in their unit

 - Instill knowledge and confidence to run the unit program

 - Enhance the relationship between the Scout and their unit